LLNL/lbann/docs/bib/Dryden2018.rst

     @INPROCEEDINGS{8638639,
-      author={N. {Dryden} and N. {Maruyama} and T. {Moon} and T. {Benson} and A. {Yoo} and M. {Snir} and B. {Van Essen}}, booktitle={2018 IEEE/ACM Machine Learning in HPC Environments (MLHPC)}, title={Aluminum: An Asynchronous, GPU-Aware Communication Library Optimized for Large-Scale Training of Deep Neural Networks on HPC Systems}, year={2018},
+      author={N. {Dryden} and N. {Maruyama} and T. {Moon} and T. {Benson} and A. {Yoo} and M. {Snir} and B. {Van Essen}}, booktitle={2018 IEEE/ACM Machine Learning in HPC Environments (MLHPC)}, title={Aluminum: An Asynchronous, {GPU}-Aware Communication Library Optimized for Large-Scale Training of Deep Neural Networks on {HPC} Systems}, year={2018},
       volume={},
       number={},